Kgo222/ClassroomClarity/notebooks/maddie/README.md

 ### 2/26/2025: PCB Version 1 Schematic and Layout

 #### The Schematic
-- started with the power management subsytem
+- Started with the power management subsytem
+- Moved on to microcontroller footprint and added all the IOs given to me by Jesse
+- Placed all relevant components on the board after that and sorted them into their respective subsystems
+- Added button and rotary debounce based on Jesse's calculations
+- Added in dividers and text to frame the dubsytems and increase readability of schematic

 #### The Layout
 - Placed microcontroller central on the board then placed components around it
+- Made a box with the maximum size for the pcb ordering software and made sure to stay well within the guidelines
+- Placed headers in a way so that there were little to no overlapping signals
+- Added ground stitching vias

 ### 3/8/2025: Breadboard Demo Preperations